email2ify/drf-frieds/README.md

 ### Manual testing of user stories

-- As an admin, I want to be able to create, edit and delete the users, posts, comments and likes, remove country or add animal so that I can have a control over the content of the application.
+- As an admin, I want to be able to create, edit and delete users, posts, comments and likes, remove country or add animal so that I can have control over the content of the application.

 **Test** | **Action** | **Expected Result** | **Actual Result**
 -------- | ------------------- | ------------------- | -----------------